allenjd3/allenjd3.github.io/_posts/2021-01-12-old-is-new-again.md

       end
     end
 ```
 The important bit here is the new format- turbo_stream.
-This allows you to pass back something from yuor controller that will replace your original frame.
+This allows you to pass back something from your controller that will replace your original frame.

 Anyway, I hope that is all helpful information.
 Hotwire seems like its really going to help speed up development!